 Centering is ideal before and after yoga, but it’s a dreamy addition to your bedtime routine, too.
 Why?
 Hypothyroidism causes fatigue because it reduces metabolism, or how efficiently we use oxygen and nutrients for energy.
 But here’s what’s especially unfair: even though you’re exhausted, hypothyroidism and high cortisol can keep you up at night.
 Centering helps your body understand that it’s time to slow down and rest.

 Ready to give it a go?
 Choose a quiet room with minimal light.
 Sit or lay in a comfortable position and close your eyes.
 Focus on softening any muscle tension in the body.
 Let your mind follow your breath, until outside thoughts grow quiet and eventually silence.

 Asanas may be the modern face of yoga, but the heart of any practice is breath.
 During your practice, focus on breathing in and out through the nose while constricting the back of the throat.
 Let the inhales and exhales lengthen and create space in the abdomen.
 Draw the air into the belly and ribs and up to the sternum.

 Why is focused breath helpful for hypothyroidism?
 For one, the condition affects lung function, and we need to mitigate that.
 But a 2017 study, The role of deep breathing on stress, found it also lowered saliva cortisol levels.
 Another interesting find?
-People reported feeling better immediately after doing it.
-We can get onboard with that.
+People reported feeling better immediately.
+(What’s better than that?)

 Ever read up on yogic philosophy?
 You may have heard of samskaras, or the ruts we fall into with our thoughts and actions.
 Our brains are always re-assimilating our behaviors and experiences in the world around us.
 Based on its learnings, neural pathways are created and become our go-to way of categorizing new information.